-Preliminary Findings - Employment
+Key Findings - Employment

-- The unemployment rate remains below the State and National average at 2.9% as of February, 2018. - Approximately 63% of those receiving unemployment benefits have less than an associate's degree. - Among survey participants, 71% said that jobs that pay enough to make ends meet is a serious need.
+- The unemployment rate remains below the State and National average at 2.9% as of February, 2018. - The unemployment rate for women with 1 child is 5.9% and 9.1% for more than 1 child. - Approximately 63% of those receiving unemployment benefits have less than an associate's degree. - Among survey participants, 71% said that jobs that pay enough to make ends meet is a serious need.

-Preliminary Findings - Education and Cognitive Development
+Key Findings - Education and Cognitive Development